Chemical Hygiene Plan

 - Chemical waste disposal procedures at Princeton University.

-- Location of the Chemical Hygiene Plan: The Chemical Hygiene Plan for the Department of Molecular Biology is maintained in hard copy in Michael Fredericks' office (B2 Guyot) and on the web at Molecular Biology Chemical Hygiene Plan
+- Location of the Chemical Hygiene Plan: The Chemical Hygiene Plan for the Department of Electrical Engineering is kept on the safety shelf J402, in the individual laboratories, and on the EHS web page.

 - Proper handling, under all circumstances, of hazardous substances used in the laboratory.

 EHS maintains a database of attendance for training sessions given by EHS.
-Attendance lists are sent to the Chemical Hygiene Officer after each EHS training session.
-The Molecular Biology Department attendance records for EHS training sessions are maintained at EHS and in-house training records are maintained in Michael Fredericks' office, room B2 Guyot.
+The Electrical Engineering Department attendance records for EHS training sessions and in-house training are maintained by the Safety Records Coordinator.
+Records of laboratory-specific training provided by individual laboratories are maintained in the laboratories.

 Individuals planning to use Particularly Hazardous Substances, as described later in this document, must complete a Particularly Hazardous Substance Use Approval Form and have it approved by the Principal Investigator or supervisor and the departmental Chemical Hygiene Officer prior to their initial use of the substance.
 Forms are available from the department manager and can be dowloaded from the web.